Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Experiments

-\paragraph{Implementation Details.} In the LoRA-based MoE scenario, we activate 2 experts per layer during training to align with the sparse activation pattern typically used in large-scale models.
-In the FFN-based scenario, we follow the original pretraining configurations of the respective models: OLMoE activates 8 experts per layer, while DeepSeekV2-Lite activates 6 fine-grained experts and 2 shared experts per layer.
+\textbf{Implementation Details.} In the LoRA-based MoE scenario, we activate 2 experts per layer during training to align with the sparse activation pattern typically used in large-scale models.
+In the FFN-based scenario, we follow the original pretraining configurations: OLMoE activates 8 experts per layer, while DeepSeek-V2-Lite and ERNIE-4.5-21B activate 6 fine-grained experts and 2 shared experts per layer.
 All MoE models are trained for 4 epochs.
 The learning rate is set to $2 \times 10^{-4}$ for LoRA-based settings and $2 \times 10^{-5}$ for FFN-based settings.
 All experiments are conducted three times, and we report the average results along with the standard deviation.
-More details about the hyperparameters can be found in Appendix~\ref{sec:imp}.
+More comprehensive details about baselines, data, and implementations are provided in Appendix~\ref{sec:imp}.